kevellis124/bazaar/README.md

 # Testing the app
 * `docker-compose exec web bundle exec rspec <file name>` will test a specific file
 * `docker-compose exec web bundle exec rspec` will test all files

+# Deploying to Production
+* precompile the assets with `docker-compose exec web rails assets:precompile`
+* use `heroku login` to login with heroku
+* use `heroku container:push web -a young-thicket-52723` to push image to heroku container repository
+* use `heroku container:release web -a young-thicket-52723` to create a new release using the image